The Most Beautiful Girl in the World (2025 film)

 The Most Beautiful Girl in the World is a 2025 Indonesian romantic comedy film written and directed by Robert Ronny.
 Produced under Paragon Pictures, it stars Reza Rahadian and Sheila Dara Aisha.
 The film was premiered on February 14, 2025, on Netflix.

 Plot

 Reuben (Reza Rahadian) is the "prince" of the WIN TV media conglomerate who is known to be a playboy and cynical.
-His father, Gunadi (Bucek) initiated the "The Most Beautiful Woman in the World" show, where quality single men find a mate.
-Something surprising requires Reuben to find a wife through the "The Most Beautiful Woman in the World" show, which he actually doesn't like.
+His father, Gunadi (Bucek) initiated "The Most Beautiful Woman in the World" show, where quality single men find a mate.
+Something surprising requires Reuben to find a wife through "The Most Beautiful Woman in the World" show, which he actually doesn't like.
 Kiara (Sheila Dara Aisha) is appointed to change the show with a new perspective.
 On the other hand, Reuben and Kiara can't stand working with each other and often argue.
 Helen (Jihane Almira) wins the show and is ready to marry Reuben.
 However, a disaster that befell Reuben and Kiara changed their lives and choices.